 About AGCO Corporation

 This company has been plowing the furrow of premium agricultural equipment since 1990.
 AGCO makes tractors, combines, hay and forage tools, sprayers, grain storage and protein production systems, seeding and tillage implements, and replacement parts for agricultural end uses.
-It sells through a global network of more than 4,000 dealers and distributors spanning about 140 countries.
+It sells through a global network of almost 3,300 dealers and distributors spanning about 140 countries.
 It also builds diesel engines, gears, and generators through its power engines unit.
 Core brands include Massey Ferguson, GSI, Challenger, Valtra (Finland-based), and Fendt (Germany).
 AGCO Finance offers financing services to retail customers and dealers via a venture with Rabobank, a Dutch bank specializing in agricultural loans.
-Europe accounts for nearly half of AGCO's sales.
+Europe accounts for nearly 60% of AGCO's sales.

-Tractors account for more than 55% of AGCO's sales and replacement parts nearly 15%.
-Combines and application equipment each make up less than 5% of revenue; grain storage and protein production systems, and other machinery products account for about 20%
+Tractors account for more than 55% of AGCO's sales and replacement parts around 15%.
+Grain storage and protein production systems account for over 10%, and other machinery products account for over 15%

-AGCO has manufacturing locations in the US, France, Italy, Finland, Germany, Austria, Hungary, Denmark, Brazil, and China.
-It manufactures and assembles its products in about 50 locations worldwide, including six locations where the company operates joint ventures.
-Europe is its largest market, representing about 53% of net sales, followed by North America at around a quarter of sales.
+Georgia-based AGCO has manufacturing locations in the US, France, Italy, Finland, Germany, Austria, Hungary, Denmark, Brazil, and China.
+It manufactures and assembles its products in around 45 locations worldwide, including four locations where the company operates joint ventures.
+Europe is its largest market, representing about 60% of net sales, followed by North America at around a quarter of sales.

 Sales and Marketing

-AGCO distributes its products primarily through a network of more than 4,000 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
+AGCO distributes its products primarily through a network of nearly 3,300 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
 Distributors also sell its products through a network of dealers supported by the distributor.
 Sales are not dependent on any specific dealer, distributor, or group of dealers.
-AGCO also sources machinery and parts from third parties to control costs, inventory, and supply, partly in response to the high seasonality of agricultural machinery demand.
+AGCO also sources machinery and parts from third parties to control costs, inventory, and supply.

-Cash at the end of 2018 was $326.1 million, a decrease of $41.6 million from the prior year.
-Cash from operations contributed $595.5 million to the coffers, while investing activities used $205.5 million, mainly for capital expenditures.
-Financing activities used $413.3 million, primarily for debt repayment.
+Cash at the end of 2019 was $432.8 million, an increase of $107 million from the prior year.
+Cash from operations contributed $695.9 million to the coffers, while investing activities used $271.6 million, mainly for purchases of property, plant and equipment.
+Financing activities used $313.4 million, primarily for debt repayment.

 The company has made significant investments in smart farming technology that leverages data collected from machinery to increase productivity.
 AGCO now offers a full line of smart farming equipment that serve the needs of a farm's entire operations from soil preparation and planting, spraying, and harvesting to grain storage and protein production.
 The company's IDEAL combine, launched in 2019, has more than 80 onboard computers and sensors that provide data visualization of the machinery's operation.